redbirdrobotics/ros_redbird_m7a/README.md

 # ros_redbird_m7a
-ROS package for the Redbird Robotics IARC Mission 7a competition.
+ROS packages for the Redbird Robotics IARC Mission 7a competition.